-The motivation for this measure is simple to explain: Both the 1,000 Dollar Comment Game and its predecessor, the 100 Dollar Comment Game, well, flopped, and donating the money made more sense than waiting till 2009.
-I did not give the money to an international organization because I think that in a world moving together, local support becomes even more important, and it’s easier to tell what is done with the money.
-(I don’t necessary mistrust international aid institutions though, as a forthcoming project will show.)
+The motivation for this measure is simple to explain: Both the 1,000 Dollar Comment Game and its predecessor, the 100 Dollar Comment Game, well, flopped, and donating the money made more sense than waiting until 2009.
+I did not give the money to an international organization because I think that in a world moving together, local support becomes even more important, and it’s easier to tell what’s being done with the money.
+(I don’t generally mistrust international aid institutions though, as a forthcoming project will show.)

 Regardless, many thanks again to the 1,000 Dollar Comment Game sponsors, Mathias Ziegler of Triplemind/Unterkunft.de and Tom Müller of SUP4U, who, thankfully, agreed to this donation.
-So I hope that we all didn’t only enjoy the experiment (whose development still strikes me) but are also glad that we could help a few people in need.
+So I hope that we all enjoyed the experiment (whose development still puzzles me) and are also glad that we could help a few people in need.

 So, what was the experiment?